How to apply for self-generation

 After assessing your inspection documentation, you'll receive instructions to authorize your connection to the grid.

-If you applied for rebates and we've determined that you qualify, you'll receive your rebate via your selected payment method within 30 - 45 business days of interconnection approval.
+If you applied for rebates and we've determined that you qualify, you'll receive your rebate via your selected payment method within 30 to 45 business days of interconnection approval.

 Then, you're good to go